The-Sycorax/denaro/README.md

   <dl><dd>

   - #### 1.
 Basic Mining (Single Core)
-    To start mining to your address using a single CPU core and the default local node:
+    To mine using a single CPU core and the default local node:

     ```bash
     python3 miner.py --address YOUR_WALLET_ADDRESS